frb-mpls-cde/survey-of-native-nations-support/README.md

 Thank you for participating in the [Center for Indian Country Development’s (CICD’s)](https://www.minneapolisfed.org/indiancountry/) Survey of Native Nations at the [Federal Reserve Bank of Minneapolis](https://www.minneapolisfed.org/).

-Please submit your completed survey by Thursday, October 31, 2024.
+Please submit your completed survey by Friday, January 10, 2025.

 For technical assistance, please bookmark this resource.